vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 A new spreadsheet will be automatically created in your Google Drive.

 .. note::
-   When you opening this new file, a second sheet is created automatically by Odoo with a tutorial/documentation on *How to use Google Spreadsheet*.
+   When you opening this new file, a second sheet is created automatically by Leansoft with a tutorial/documentation on *How to use Google Spreadsheet*.

 Link a Spreadsheet with Odoo